raghadalquran/reading-notes/class-07.md

 - Web browsers implement objects that represent both the browser window and the document loaded into the browser window.
 - JavaScript also has several built-in objects such as  String, Number, Math, and Date.
 Their properties and methods offer functionality that help you write scripts.
 - Arrays and objects can be used to create complex data sets (and both can contain the other).

+## Chapter 6: “Tables” ##

+- The < table > element is used to add tables to a web page.
+- A table is drawn out row by row.
+Each row is created with the < tr > element.
+- Inside each row there are a number of cells represented by the <  td> element (or < th > if it is a header).
+- You can make cells of a table span more than one row or column using the rowspan and colspan attributes.
+- For long tables you can split the table into a < thead >, < tbody >, and < tfoot >.